betsol/baseline-element/readme.md

 [![npm version](https://badge.fury.io/js/baseline-element.svg)](http://badge.fury.io/js/baseline-element)

-This JavaScript library provides a way to fix an issue with responsive images that is used in vertical rhythm layouts.
+This JavaScript library provides a way to fix an issue with responsive images that are used in vertical rhythm layouts.

 ## Demos and examples